top of page

 What does a typical day look like for the puppies?

 The first few weeks are 100% sleep, eat, repeat!
 Eyes open around 2 weeks old.
 Mama keeps them clean stays very close to them.
 Between weeks 2-4, we see the puppies try out their legs (very cute and wobbly) and try to become mobile.
 By 4 weeks they are pretty good at those wobbly legs and will start sniffing out toys, water, and food dishes.
+We slowly increase human interaction and social growth each week to help build confidence.

 What types of socialization will my puppy experience before they come home?